 While there are several ways to define a syndrome, in the medical context a syndrome is generally a cluster of symptoms that occur together.
 The defining cluster of symptoms for Sjogren’s includes the following:

-If an individual has just those symptoms, without evidence of another autoimmune disease, they are said to have primary Sjogren’s.
+If an individual has just those symptoms without evidence of another autoimmune disease they are said to have primary Sjogren’s.
+Often there are additional symptoms, such as arthritis, enlarged lymph nodes, or enlarged salivary glands.

-The antibodies Anti-SSA (Ro) and Anti-SSB (La) are present in 70-80% of individuals with Sjogren’s syndrome, and about 30% of people living with lupus show markers for these antibodies as well.
+The antibodies Anti-SSA (Ro) and Anti-SSB (La) are present in 70% to 80% of individuals with Sjogren’s syndrome; about 30% of people living with lupus show these antibodies as well.
 Most often, the co-occurring autoimmune disease is rheumatoid arthritis.
 Other individuals with secondary Sjogren’s may have lupus, scleroderma, primary biliary cirrhosis, or a different kind of autoimmune disease.

 Because Sjogren’s is so commonly associated with other autoimmune diseases, your doctor may run a variety of tests to rule out other conditions.
 If your doctor is concerned that you may have Sjogren’s, there are several diagnostic tests that can be performed, on the eyes, mouth, or through a battery of blood tests.

 Over the long term, Sjogren’s can cause complications that affect the teeth, eyes, kidneys, lungs, and joints.
-It can also cause complications in pregnant women and, in rare cases, those with Sjogren’s can also develop lymphoma.
+It can also cause complications in children of pregnant women who have anti-SSA (Ro) antibodies, about one quarter of whom will develop a transient rash at birth (“neonatal lupus”) and about 1% of whom will develop a heart problem.
+In rare cases, those with Sjogren’s can also develop lymphoma.

 Dr. Lockshin outlined some potential treatments and management tips for many of the systems Sjogren’s can impact.
-For Sjogren’s that is systemic, a steroid such as prednisone can be used effectively.
-TNF Alpha inhibitors are a class of drugs that are used to combat the inflammatory response that occurs with autoimmune disorders.
+For Sjogren’s that is systemic, a steroid such as prednisone can be used effectively, as can conventional immunosuppressive agents like methotrexate and mycophenolate, TNF Alpha inhibitors and the newly available JAK inhibitors combat the inflammatory response that occurs with autoimmune disorders.
 Rituximab (commonly known as Rituxan) can also be used to treat systemic Sjogren’s.

 If Sjogren’s is impacting the eyes, regular over-the-counter eye drops may work effectively to manage the dryness.
 If the dryness is more severe, you may be able to get a prescription for Restasis, which helps your eyes produce more tears naturally.
 Dr. Lockshin added that devices such as humidifiers and eye shields might help combat the dryness someone with Sjogren’s syndrome may experience.